SachinBishtAnalyst/Excel_Coffee_Dashboard/README.md

 2. Open `Coffee_Dashboard_Project.xlsx` in Microsoft Excel (2016 or later recommended)
 3. Navigate to the **Dashboard** sheet
 4. Use the slicers to filter by:
-   - Coffee Type
+   - Coffee Type (Arabica, Excelsa, Liberica, Robusta)
-   - Roast Type
+   - Roast Type (Light, Medium, Dark)
-   - Package Size
+   - Package Size (0.2 kg, 0.5 kg, 1 kg, 2.5 kg)
-   - Loyalty Card status
+   - Loyalty Card status (Yes / No)
 5. Charts and KPIs will update dynamically

 ---